-Over the past years Program for Humanitarian Aid has shown its dedication to helping the poor, sick, hungry and vulnerable in Ukraine through a variety of ways.
+Over the past years Program for Humanitarian Aid has shown its dedication to helping the poor, sick, hungry, and vulnerable in Ukraine through a variety of ways.
 PHA has provided help to orphans, disabled children, and hospitals in Ukraine.
-PHA has provided resources and support for groups and individuals in Ukraine who reach out to improve the quality of life for many of their countrymen who are struggling from years of Communism and economic hardships.
-PHA’s focus has been helping those the world has forgotten: orphans, children with handicaps, elderly, and the sick.
+PHA has provided resources and support for groups and individuals in Ukraine who reach out to improve the quality of life for many of their countrymen who are struggling from years of communism and economic hardships.
+PHA’s focus has been helping those the world has forgotten: orphans, children with handicaps, the elderly, and the sick.
 PHA has also provided support for compassionate and dedicated men and women who work with troubled and orphaned children.
-In addition to this continual local work, PHA has sent teams to provide humanitarian aid as well as teach moral values and life skills to the children.
-These teams have provided for water wells, planted orchards, developed gardens and provided aid that improves the quality of life at the orphanage.
+In addition to this continual local work, PHA has sent teams to provide humanitarian aid and to teach moral values and life skills to the children.
+These teams have provided for water wells, planted orchards, developed gardens, and provided aid that improves the quality of life at the orphanage.
 PHA has routinely acquired medical equipment considered obsolete in US hospitals and shipped this equipment to hospitals in Ukraine.
-After the equipment arrives, teams of medical professionals are sent to train Ukrainian Doctors on the uses of the equipment.
+After the equipment arrives, teams of medical professionals are sent to train Ukrainian doctors on the uses of the equipment.
 PHA has provided a means by which interested parties can experience the blessings that come from doing good for others.

-In 2013 PHA assisted with the building of a church in Makeevka.
-This facility not only served as a church but as a clinic, community center and playground.
+In 2013, PHA assisted with the building of a church in Makeevka.
+This facility not only served as a church, but as a clinic, community center, and playground.
 The church was established in 1998 by Ukrainian Christians but burned down in 2012.
-PHA was able to assist in not only to rebuilding it, but also to drastically extend the reach of the lives served by this facility.
+PHA was able to assist not only to rebuilding it, but also to drastically extend the reach of the lives served by this facility.

-While meeting the need for humanitarian aid PHA observed that the orphans and at risk children living in the rehabilitation centers and orphanages have some very specific and dire needs.
-These needs have occurred because of the neglect, abuse, abandonment of their parents and the conditions of the orphanages.
+While meeting the need for humanitarian aid, PHA observed that the orphans and at-risk children living in the rehabilitation centers and orphanages have some very specific and dire needs.
+These needs have occurred because of the neglect, abuse, abandonment of their parents, and the conditions of the orphanages.
 Many of these children have also spent time on the streets.
 These are all basic needs that they have been deprived of.
-Therefore it has created a situation that makes it near to impossible for them to survive once they leave the orphanages.
+Therefore, it has created a situation that makes it near impossible for them to survive once they leave the orphanages.

-In order to address the needs of orphans PHA began its Transition Program.
+In order to address the needs of orphans, PHA began its Transition Program.
 A program that enables older orphans to transition from orphanage life into successful adulthood.
-By addressing these basic needs of orphans and at risk children PHA hopes to break the cycle of “orphans” and “at risk children” through providing the support and environment for these children to have a new way of life.
+By addressing these basic needs of orphans and at-risk children, PHA hopes to break the cycle of “orphans” and “at-risk children” by providing the support and environment these children need to have a new way of life.

 Through the efforts of Ukrainian Christians, the transitional program was established in the Karlovka Regional Children’s Rehabilitation Center, located in the Donetsk region of Ukraine.

-In June of 2014, the conflict in the Eastern part of Ukraine led to the evacuation of the children form the Karlovka orphanage and the relocation of PHA’s transition Program to Zaporizhia, Ukraine.
+In June of 2014, the conflict in the Eastern part of Ukraine led to the evacuation of the children from the Karlovka orphanage and the relocation of PHA’s Transition Program to Zaporizhia, Ukraine.

-In December of 2014 PHA opened its Day Center, Domik, in Zaporizhia.
-Domik serves as a place for older orphans learn life skills such as how to cook, how to clean, how to maintain a home, and how to make and use a budget.
+In December of 2014, PHA opened its day center, Domik, in Zaporizhia.
+Domik serves as a place for older orphans to learn life skills such as how to cook, how to clean, how to maintain a home, and how to make and use a budget.
 They also receive tutoring and legal help.
-Through a network of local Christians, they receive mentorship, learn about healthy relationships and, most importantly, are shown Christ’s Love.
+Through a network of local Christians, they receive mentorship, learn about healthy relationships, and most importantly, are shown Christ’s Love.